stevecrossin/What-Can-I-Cook-Android/README.md

 ## Getting Started ##

-As this is an Android application, it can be run two different ways.
+As this is an Android application, it can be run several different ways.

 The GitHub repo can be cloned or downloaded in a ZIP format from GitHub and compiled in Android Studio and then run on an emulator, or a physical device.